configu/docs/README.md

 ALGOLIA_ADMIN_KEY=
 ```

-:warning: Please, ask project owners for private variables or, if you have an access to Gatsby Dashboard, just pull them out from the `Environment variables` section.
+:warning: Please ask project owners for private variables or, if you have access to Gatsby Dashboard, just pull them out from the `Environment variables` section.

 ## Usage